 On Sunday, May 2nd, 2021, an Indigenous-led coalition of grassroots organizations conducted a Water Walk in VA, to NC.
 The photos below were taken by various photographers including: Gorden, Myles, Maury, Mara, and folks from the Haw River Assembly.

 ALL ARE WELCOME TO JOIN OUR COMMUNITY ACTION EFFORTS!

-This circle is the counterpart to our Belonging In Practice Circle.
-We encourage our comrades involved in the Belonging In Practice Circle to join us in this active space so that together we may strengthen our embodied commitment to building people power toward a just, resilient, and regenerative future.
+The Community Action Circle is the counterpart to our Belonging In Practice Circle.
+We encourage our comrades involved in the Belonging In Practice Circle to join us so that together we may strengthen our embodied commitment to building people power toward a just, resilient, and regenerative future.